AntonioLuisGlez/beeyonders_gscam/README.md

 # gscam for RTP connection

 This submodule is a modified version of [gscam](https://github.com/ros-drivers/gscam).
-The original version has two main issues: a problem with the Gstreamer version (More info: [#61](https://github.com/ros-drivers/gscam/pull/61)), and an issue when using an RTP port as a source in the pipeline provided through `gscam_config`.
+The original version has two main issues: a problem with the Gstreamer version (More info: [#61](https://github.com/ros-drivers/gscam/pull/61)), and an issue when using an RTP server as a source in the pipeline provided through `gscam_config`.
 To address these issues, the following changes have been made compared to the original repository:

 1. The change proposed in the following pull request has been applied: [#61](https://github.com/ros-drivers/gscam/pull/61)
 2. In [gscam.cpp](src/gscam_RTP_pkg/src/src/gscam.cpp), the launchpipe element that contained the pipeline information described in `gscam_config` has been replaced with the combination of the created and configured pipeline elements within the same code.
 In this version of gscam **there is no need to pass any Gstreamer pipeline either from an environment variable or ROS params.**.
 3. The variables and lines of code handling the `gscam_config` variable have been removed.
-4. The ROS parameter `RTP_port` has been added to select which RTP port should be used to receive the images.
+4. The ROS parameter `UDP_port` has been added to select which UDP port should be used to receive the images.
 5. The ROS parameter `use_h265` has been added to select between h264 decoder or h265 decoder.
 6. [RTP_to_ros.launch](src/gscam_RTP_pkg/src/examples/RTP_to_ros.launch) has been added to launch the node for a RTP connection.
 7. [RTP_to_ros_two_cameras.launch](src/gscam_RTP_pkg/src/examples/RTP_to_ros_two_cameras.launch) has been added to launch the node for two RTP connection.